 Var.oligosporus : has elongated columellae ; spores less obviously striated.

 Here is an interesting paper regarding pathogenic islands of staphylococci.
 It is extremely interesting from an evolutionary standpoint, a pathogenic standpoint, and as a virus fan such as myself, a virological standpoint.
 It is kind of old so I am not sure if u covered it.
 It later was inclu...
 Read More

 Aunque el género Mycobacterium es asociado a infecciones tales como la lepra y la tuberculosis, hay un gran número de especies que son por lo general no patogénicos o patógenos oportunistas.
 En el episodio de hoy tenemos al Dr. Ricardo Santos del Instituto Superior Técnico de Lisboa, Portugal...
 Read More

 Got your attention, eh?
 This page discusses why so many people believe that antibiotics kill viruses, and what you can do about that myth.
 Actually, it's not even a myth ... antibiotics DO work against viruses.
 The problem is that the word "antibiotics" is redefined by some to be a synonym of...
 Read More

 John D. McKinney, Global Health Institute, School of Life Sciences, École Polytechnique Fédérale de Lausanne (EPFL), provides an overview of the natural history of TB infection and the global impact of TB on human health.

-El podcast del Microbio Nº254 summarize the findins of Bravo et al published in PNAS about the modulation of emotional behaviour...
+El podcast del Microbio Nº252 summarizes the results from Hel et al published in The Lancet Infectious Diseases about the use of...
 Read More